 If you’re here to stay, you can find your dream home on Key Biscayne–a barrier island with a population of 13,000 people and homes prices averaging $1,200,000.
 You’ll be surrounded by the ocean, a city park, and a state park.
 Every convenience is available, including a short commute.

 This town of nearly 20,000 was honored by the Arbor Day Foundation for planting more than 10,000 trees on its streets.
 It also boasts parks, a botanical garden, and great schools.
 The average home price is $919,000.

 Call Moving Squad for Convenient Moving Help

 If you’re moving to the Miami suburbs, contact Moving Squad as soon as possible.
 This is a popular destination, and our calendar fills up fast for moving jobs.
-We have 50 years of experience and are experts in South Florida.
+We have 50 years of experience and are expert local movers in South Florida.
 If you want basic moving help or a full-service, convenient experience, contact us for a quote now.